outsinre/outsinre.github.com/_posts/2014-11-04-jekyll-poole-lanyon-blog-building.md

 `$ git remote set-url origin https://github.com/username/username.github.com.git`
 Push locall repository to remote.
 `$ git push origin master`
-**3** Visit `username.github.io`
+**4** Visit `username.github.io`
 What you see it not yours, all the contents are from *Lanyon*.
 We need to modify the contents for our own use.
-We should firstly validate the modification before push to remote repository. `Jekyll` can do that.
+We should firstly validate the modification before push to remote repository. `Jekyll` can do that validation.
-**4** `Jekyll`
+**5** `Jekyll`
 For installation, refer to [Install Jekyll 2 on Ubuntu 14.04](http://michaelchelen.net/81fa/install-jekyll-2-ubuntu-14-04/) and [Official site](http://jekyllrb.com/docs/installation/).
 Jekyll comes with a built-in development server that will allow you to preview what the generated site will look like in your browser locally by `http://localhost:4000`.
 You can try now:

 * Run `$ jekyll server` in `username.github.com` directory
 * Open browser enter `localhost:4000`.

 There you go!
+You can see a local copy of the repository.
+What you need to do now is to modify the contents locally for personal use.

-## Modification
+## 6 Modification
 The first is to modify the `_config.yml` configuration file such as contact info, blog title, etc.
 The **url** varialble in *_config.yml*, I found it not useful.
 Remove it.